Introduction to the Classical Guitar

 • Exercise: Play a C major scale slowly, focusing on evenness and clarity.
 Follow with a basic arpeggio pattern such as P-I-M-A on an open C major chord.

-3. Chromatic Exercises
+3. Chromatic Exercise

 • Exercise: Play a chromatic scale starting from the 1st fret of the 6th string, moving up one fret at a time and shifting to the next string when you reach the 4th fret.
 Continue until you reach the 1st string.

-Developing Finger Strength and Dexterity
+Developing Finger Stretch and Dexterity

 1. Spider Exercises